sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 | winning margin, game 5 | *X*\ :sub:`5` |          32 points |
 +------------------------+---------------+--------------------+

-Okay, now let’s try to write a formula for the mean.
+Okay, now let us try to write a formula for the mean.
 By tradition, we use *X̄* as the notation for the mean.
 So the calculation for the mean could be expressed using the following formula:

 .. math:: \bar{X} = \frac{X_1 + X_2 + \ldots + X_{N-1} + X_N}{N}

-This formula is entirely correct but it’s terribly long, so we make use of the **summation symbol** Σ to shorten it.\ [#]_ If I want to add up the first five observations I could write out the sum the long way, *X*\ :sub:`1` + *X*\ :sub:`2` + *X*\ :sub:`3` + *X*\ :sub:`4` + *X*\ :sub:`5` or I could use
+This formula is entirely correct but it is terribly long, so we make use of the **summation symbol** Σ to shorten it.\ [#]_ If I want to add up the first five observations I could write out the sum the long way, *X*\ :sub:`1` + *X*\ :sub:`2` + *X*\ :sub:`3` + *X*\ :sub:`4` + *X*\ :sub:`5` or I could use